Ilyushin Il-86: Operational history

+Civil operations

-An inaugural service from Moscow to Tashkent was flown on December 26, 1980 but services-proper commenced after February 1, 1981.
+An inaugural service from Moscow to Tashkent was flown on December 26, 1980, but services-proper commenced after February 1, 1981.
 Aeroflot first operated the Il-86 on peak domestic routes.
 Foreign services began in June 1981 to Eastern Europe.
 Services to larger West European cities began with the winter timetable starting in October that year.
 Charter flights to European points followed, with services on high-density medium/long-range routes within the Soviet Union coming last.

-Long-range operations

 Although the Il-86 was a medium-range airliner, from 1982 Aeroflot put it into scheduled service from Moscow to Havana via Shannon and Gander, "perhaps with limited payload or with additional tankerage."
 Other scheduled long-range services flown by the type were to Buenos Aires, Montevideo and Lima, Rio de Janeiro and São Paulo, all via Sal, Cape Verde.

-Post-Soviet operations

 After the collapse of the Soviet Union in 1991, national airlines emerged in the 15 successor republics.
 Il-86s serving with Aeroflot administrations ("Directorates") in these nations accrued to their airlines and many were traded.
 From April 2002, the European Union, the US and much of the rest of the world banned noisier aircraft, including the Il-86.
 On October 23, 2006, Aeroflot Deputy Director General Igor Desyatnichenko said that the Il-86 was to be withdrawn from service starting November 15 that year as it operated for just two or three months in the summer."

-In March 2022, due to sanctions against Russia by the EU due to the Russian invasion of Ukraine, S7 Airlines has confirmed that they will bring back three Il-86s as passenger aircraft, converted from cargo aircraft.
-This will be the first time that the Il-86 has flown commercially since 2011.